 The traditional way of cleaning Lionel wheels

 First, if the grime is just oil and dirt, you can clean it with cotton swabs dipped in your favorite cleaner or solvent you have handy.
-Household window cleaner or rubbing alcohol will work if you don’t have anything better; but you can also use lighter fluid or mineral spirits if it’s tougher.
+Household window cleaner or rubbing alcohol will work if you don’t have anything better; but you can also use acetone if it’s tougher.

 For really tough grime that needs abrasion, use a green Scotch-Brite pad.